 2 Weeks in New Zealand: Itinerary / You might not be able to see all of New Zealand’s best spots in just two weeks.
 But you can definitely make the most out of your time there!
 So take it easy, relax, and get ready to have the time of your life.
 Here’s my ultimate itinerary for two unforgettable weeks in New Zealand:

 After arriving in Auckland airport head straight to Matamata.
-You can either explore Waitomo caves (for the fans of glowworms) or simply visit small towns on the way to Matamata.
+This is the best place to start your 2 weeks in New Zealand.
+Here, you can either explore Waitomo caves (for the fans of glowworms) or simply visit small towns on the way to Matamata.
 Don’t rush and enjoy the ride.
 The views will be beautiful, but believe me, it’s just the beginning…

 Start your day in Hobbiton.
 Head out there for the earliest tour possible, so that you can avoid the crowds and enjoy the Shire.
 Hobbiton was one of my favorite experiences in New Zealand.
 Even if you have never watched The Lord of The Rings trilogy, you will still equally enjoy it.

 Visit Maori village for an authentic experience.
 Why not to learn a little bit more about New Zealand’s native people?

 In the evening check out the lights on the Treewalk.
 If you want to get the most out of it, then go there before 8 pm, since afterwards it’s packed and believe me, it’s not a lot of fun.
 To be completely honest with you, I enjoyed the Treewalk during the daytime much more rather than at night.